Experience

 Whilst studying I have undertaken several roles in software development and teaching.
 These roles have been invaluable in providing me with a wealth of practical experience and shaping my attitudes and abilities to make me a valuable addition to a variety of teams.

-In addition to my teaching, I also represent other tutors in an official capacity, acting as a tripartite liaison between students, staff and tutors for the School of Computing Science.
-My role consists of hearing problems or queries from any one of the parties involved, relaying these to the appropriate people and proposing solutions with all stakeholders in mind.
-The ultimate goal is to make the experience of tutoring and being tutored more wholesome, valuable and enjoyable.
-The role also includes mentorship of tutors within the school, providing support, guidance and encouragement to new tutors.
+In addition to my teaching, I have also represented other tutors in an official capacity, acting as a tripartite liaison between students, staff and tutors for the School of Computing Science.
+My role consisted of hearing problems or queries from any one of the parties involved, relaying these to the appropriate people and proposing solutions with all stakeholders in mind.
+The ultimate goal was to make the experience of tutoring and being tutored more wholesome, valuable and enjoyable.
+The role also included mentorship of tutors within the school, providing support, guidance and encouragement to new tutors.

 2018 — 2019